mrme77/Flight-Patterns-Clustering-using-ML-Algorithms./README.md

 + adsb_functions.py Contains the data description language (DDL) syntax for creation of tables as well as the data manipulation language (DML) for inserting data, and the the function (data_stream_and_store) the continuous streaming and storage of data received from a network socket connected to a Raspberry Pi running Pi Aware 7.2.

+## Outputs

++ syntethic_flight_data.csv Contains the 1032 records used for the project.
 ## Flowchart

 ![Flowchart](flow.jpg)